-Termination summaries are completed for all UCC clients seen during the data collection year and are completed no later than May 31st.
+Termination summaries are completed for all UCC clients seen during the data collection year and are completed no later than May 31st regardless of whether or not the client plans to continue in treatment over the summer.
 Clients are generally deactivated from counselor caseloads and from the general pool of counseling center clients in May as well, provided that the client is not continuing to seek summer services.
 Trainees' supervisors will deactivate clients on their behalf after a termination has been completed.
 The process for writing a termination is:

 - a.
 Select the client from your My Clients list. - b.
-Open the Client File.
+Open the Client File. - c.

-- c.
 Add a New Note.
-When asked if you wish to continue even though this note will not be attached to an appointment, client Yes. - d.
+When asked if you wish to continue even though this note will not be attached to an appointment, click Yes. - d.
 Select 'Semester/Termination Summary' from the drop-down menu for Type of note. - e.
 Add the data form titled 'Semester/Termination Summary' and complete the information to the best of your ability. - f.
-Update the diagnosis. - g.
+Add the data form titles 'Clinician Index of Client Concerns (CCMH)' and select all issues that were discuss in therapy with that client.
+At the bottom of the form, choose the primary concern addressed in treatment. - g.
+Add/update the diagnosis or copy the diagnosis from a previous note. - h.
 Sign the note and forward to your supervisor for signature.